Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 ### dictionary.h and dictionary.c

 1. **ifndef** and **define** checks if DICTIONARY_H has been defined earlier in the existing file or another file, if not previously defined it defines it.
-2. **define LENGTH 45**Defines the max length for a word, 45 characters
+2. **define LENGTH 45** Defines the max length for a word, 45 characters
-3. **bool check(const char *word)** checks if the word is in the dictionary, and returns true if the word exist, false if not.
+3. **bool check(const char *word)** checks if the word is in the dictionary, and returns true if the word exists, false if not.
 The const keyword means this variable is immutable
 4. **bool load(const char *dictionary)** loads the dictionary.
-If the dictionary loads return true, if not return false.
+If the dictionary loads, return true, if not return false.
 5. **unsigned int size(void)** returns the number of words in the dictionary, but returns 0 if the dictionary isn't yet loaded.
 6. **bool unload(void)** unloads the dictionary: true if successful, false if not.
 7. **endif** ends the ifndef condition above

-* Are *ifndef* and *indef* the start and end of an if statement?
 * Numbers 3-6 are functions we create in **dictionary.c**, that are called in **dictionary.h**